-- Robb Kambic, one of the software engineers, relocated to Florida last summer and left Unidata in Fall 2012. - Tina Campbell left Unidata in March to take a position with a consulting firm.

-- A search is underway for a replacement.

-- Linda Miller transitioned into part-time (50%) status in early January. - Unidata is hiring a student intern to work at the UPC this summer.
+- Robb Kambic, one of the software engineers, relocated to Florida last summer and left Unidata in Fall 2012.
+Now, he is working for Unidata on an hourly basis. - Tina Campbell left Unidata in March to take a position with a consulting firm. - A search is underway for a replacement. - Linda Miller transitioned into part-time (50%) status in early January. - Unidata is hiring a student intern to work at the UPC this summer.
 The project to which he will be assigned is still unknown.